dorotamierzwa/dorotamierzwa.github.io/_posts/2017-12-29-Visa-free-travels-exploratory-analysis.md

 * Bigger area countries tend to allow up to 100 countries' citizents with no visa requirement.

-ipynb file with full tables can be found [here](https://github.com/dorotamierzwa/Data-analysis-projects/blob/master/Visa%20free%20travels%20-%20exploratory%20analysis%20with%20Kaggle%20dataset.ipynb).
+Ipynb file with full tables can be found [here](https://github.com/dorotamierzwa/Data-analysis-projects/blob/master/Visa%20free%20travels%20-%20exploratory%20analysis%20with%20Kaggle%20dataset.ipynb).